 As impressive as the Knicks' offseason has been thus far, New York still covets Isaiah Hartenstein -- but there's no indication to this point that he'll return.

 It’s not lost on me that there hasn’t been a repeat NBA champion since 2018.
 If you take a close look at each of the last four NBA champions in particular: the 2021 Bucks, the 2022 Warriors, the 2023 Nuggets and this season’s Celtics — you’ll find that the combination of star power, high-level role players, and, yes, continuity, paved the way for each squad's successes.
-The Knicks are in this position of power almost solely due to the rise of Jalen Brunson as a top 5-10 NBA star, and they’ve proceeded to build around their star in grand fashion.
+The Knicks are in this position of power almost solely due to the rise of Jalen Brunson into a top 5-10 NBA star, and they’ve proceeded to build around their star in grand fashion.

 As DraftKings & FanDuel odds stand today, the Knicks are tied for the third-highest odds to win the 2025 NBA title — a sentence that seems silly to even type out considering the Knicks’ lackluster history before Leon Rose arrived.
 But their rise is legit, despite what various “Knicks for Clicks” contractors might say.
 New York certainly looks formidable on paper, and they probably aren’t done rounding out the edges as free agency hasn’t even started yet.
 Their front office pulled off some very sneaky moves during the draft to just inch below the aforementioned second apron tax line should Hartenstein return on a max of $18 million per season.
-If that all comes together, look out, Eastern Conference.
+If that all comes together?
+Look out, Eastern Conference.

 Sacré bleu!
 Frenchmen own the 2024 NBA Draft